pranav69-art/WanderLust/README.md

 # WanderLust
 🏝️ Resort Listing Web Application

 A full-stack web application that allows users to explore, add, and manage resort listings from around the world.
 Users can view resort details such as description, images, price, location, and contact information.

-This project demonstrates CRUD operations, database integration, and responsive UI development.
+The application includes secure user authentication using Clerk, allowing users to sign up, log in, and manage their own resort listings.

 🚀 Features

-🌍 View resort listings from different locations around the world
+🌍 Browse resorts from different locations worldwide

 ➕ Add new resort listings